enso-org/enso/docs/libraries/sharing.md

 > system is fully integrated, so it is better to perform it for forwards
 > compatibility.

-Now you need to set-up your project properly to be able to use this unpublished library.
+Now you need to set up your project properly to be able to use this unpublished library.
 The simplest way to do that is to set `prefer-local-libraries` in your project's `package.yaml` to `true`.
 This will make all libraries from `~/enso/libraries` take precedence over published libraries set-up in the